 I also enjoyed an excellent modern Indian lunch at Tresind, one of the restaurants at the Voco Hotel and one of Dubai’s hot restaurants.
 The food was outstanding and served with quite the flourish – Japanese grills, dry ice – it was a very full-on lunch!

 Final Thoughts on the Ultimate Dubai Itinerary

 Dubai really has it all.
-It’s the kind of city where there’s never a dull moment and the list of things to do seems endless.
+It’s the kind of city where there’s never a dull moment and the list of things to do seems endless in this global village.
 Even the museum and shopping malls have state-of-the-art facilities.
 You’ll be captivated your whole trip.

 This Dubai itinerary will guarantee you hit all of the highlights and experience a vacation you won’t forget.